pingcap/docs/ticdc/troubleshoot-ticdc.md

 For more information, refer to [Create a replication task](/ticdc/manage-ticdc.md#create-a-replication-task).

-## How do I view the state of TiCDC replication tasks?
+## How do I view the status of TiCDC replication tasks?

-To view the state of TiCDC replication tasks, use `cdc cli`.
+To view the status of TiCDC replication tasks, use `cdc cli`.
 For example:

 {{< copyable "shell-regular" >}}